engineyard/kubernetes-workshop/01-pods-deployments-services.md

 We are finally publicly exposed!

-Our load balancer should by provisioned by now:
+Our load balancer should by provisioned by now too:

     k get services -o wide